jsanders108/abstract-wallet-app/README.md

 To view the SimpleAccountFactory contract on Mumbai, go to the following website: https://mumbai.polygonscan.com/address/0x631de80Af334568eb2b372096b38e2F024cAB8Cc

-The mechanism used is the factory method: if a user wants to create a new smart contract wallet account, they must call a function in the SimpleAccountFactory contract, which then deploys a brand new smart contract wallet account on the Mumbai testnet.
+The mechanism used by this app is the factory method: if a user wants to create a new smart contract wallet account, they must call a function in the SimpleAccountFactory contract, which then deploys a brand new smart contract wallet account on the Mumbai testnet.
 A user may create as many new accounts as they wish.

 ## Getting Started